imagineLife/docker-thoughts/notes/NodeAppContainer.md

 ```
 docker build -t this-node-app .
 ```
+- tagging the app to a friendly name of `this-node-app`
+- `.` to know to build the app from same dir
-.. should see some output about the container!
+- should see some output about the container!
+- why the hashes in the output?!
-...why the hashes?! there are valid containers throughout the build process
+  - there are valid containers throughout the build process
+  - at each "stage" of the build process, a new container gets built and saved

 ### run the container
 ```
 docker run this-node-app
 ```
+- trying to ACCESS this node app from a bworser won't work
+- the containerized node app is not available to the "world", to the host machine

-### cant hit ctl+c
+- cant hit ctl+c to quit the container
-docker gives a hack flag that allows ctrl+c to work...
+  - docker gives a hack flag that allows ctrl+c to work...
 ```
-docker run --init this-node-app
+docker run --init --rm this-node-app
 ```
 the --init flag runs 'tini', so that when i want to quit the container by typing ctrl+c, tini does it for me!
+- the `--rm` flag removes the container on shutdown

 ### allow network traffic from host to container
 expose port 3000 to the open world
 ```
 docker run --publish 3000:3000 this-node-app
 ```
-the --publish flag maps internal port to external port!
+- the --publish flag maps internal port to external port!
 INTERESTING: he recommends publish flag OVER the expose flag